 - This feature redials all digits dialed on the outside call for which the feature was used, except account codes. - You can program a Save Number Redial button on a system phone to access the feature with one touch.
-If you do so, you can press the button to save the number and press the button at a later time to redial the number. - You can program this feature on more than one button to save more than one number. - This feature is available only on system phones.
+If you do, you can press the button to save the number and press the button at a later time to redial the number. - You can program this feature on more than one button to save more than one number.